ajroach42/ajroach42.github.io/_posts/2020-05-02-old-computers-and-gizmos-for-sale.md

 I should mention I am also selling a ton of vintage toys, which I post on [https://mountaintowntoys.com](https://mountaintowntoys.com )

 If you see something you want but you don't like my prices, let me know.
 I have some flex on some of them (not as much on others.)

+# Other Stuff

+I have a lot of other electronic gizmos that I'm getting together in an attempt to sell.
+I'll do another post later with ore details.